 With high ticket items, your audience is already decided: the only concern is the right product.
 You do not have to spend time convincing them to buy a product: what they need convincing for, is choosing your product.
 This reduces your work by a fair amount.

 If you purchase a pair of brilliant headphones and have a great customer experience with the store, there is a 75% chance that the next time you need to buy an electronic item, you will bestow more than a cursory glance towards the store: the likelihood of your customers returning to your store if pleased with your service is high.

 This is known as Customer Lifetime Value, which is essentially the amount of money made from a customer before they turn to a competitor, stop using the product or service entirely or die.
 With high ticket products, the CLTV is generally high, while low ticket products are impulse buys: not quite as high retention value.

 High-ticket items sound pretty intriguing, till you encounter the cons of the model:

-When you are dropshipping products such as bathtubs or white goods, your competition is not just online but also brick and mortar stores: local, trustworthy stores that have an edge over you because people can go and see the products.
+When you are dropshipping products such as bathtubs or wine coolers, your competition is not your average next-door dropshipper.
+With products such as these, you are aiming for customers who overlap the interests of bigger brick and mortar stores: local, trustworthy stores that have an edge over you for one simple reason.

 2. Your brand vs theirs: